Adamm00/IPSet_ASUS/README.md

 #### Logging & Statistics

 - `firewall settings logmode enable|disable` - Enable or disable logging of Skynet blocks.
-Disabling logging hides traffic statistics and pauses scheduled chart generation without removing the WebUI or changing protection.
+Disabling logging pauses scheduled chart generation without removing the WebUI, retained block history or protection.
 Enabling logging restores the statistics schedule.
 - `firewall settings loginvalid enable|disable` - Enable or disable logging of conntrack INVALID packets handled by the router's drop chain.
 Other rejected new connections are not classified as invalid.
-- `firewall settings logsize 10` - Set the block-log limit in MB.
+- `firewall settings logsize 10` - Set the collected traffic storage budget in MB.
 The minimum value is 10MB.
+Older detailed events expire first when the budget is reached.
 - `firewall settings extendedstats enable|disable` - Add associated domain names to statistics when dnsmasq logs are available.
 - `firewall settings lookupcountry enable|disable` - Enable or disable online country lookups for statistics.
 - `firewall settings syslog auto` - Follow the running logger automatically.
 Uses Scribe's installed Skynet destination while syslog-ng runs, otherwise the system logger's `-O` output or `/tmp/syslog.log`.
 Symlinks are resolved and the rotated path defaults to the current path plus `-1`.